LEAP Transparency

 LEAP is a national initiative owned by its stakeholders: In currently three pilot communes (Ndiob, Bokhol, Baraka/Dakar), local MSGs ensure that their micro-grid installations meet community needs.
 Phase II aims to increase the number of LEAP communes to 14 in 2023.

-A national MSG in Dakar, chaired by the Ministry of Energy and Petroleum and bringing together high-level representatives of government, business and organized civil society, will continue to discuss and propose the necessary sector change and reform.
+A national MSG in Dakar, chaired by the Ministry of Energy and Petroleum and bringing together high-level representatives of government, business and organised civil society, will continue to discuss and propose the necessary sector change and reform.

-An International Advisory Group chaired by Transparency International founder Prof Peter Eigen continues to draw on the Senegal experience to develop an international governance standard for rural electrification, to prepare for a scaled expansion of LEAP across Senegal and Africa.
+To International Advisory Group chaired by Transparency International founder Prof Peter Eigen continues to draw on the Senegal experience to develop an international governance standard for rural electrification, to prepare for a scaled expansion of LEAP across Senegal and Africa.

 LEAP does not want to replace or duplicate the many very welcome electrification projects in Senegal.
-It is a neutral governance and capacity-building mechanism that can easily and flexibly accompany electrification projects in communes to ensure these can happen and continue in the best possible conditions and are embedded in wider development and reform initiatives.
+It is a neutral governance and capacity-building mechanism that can easily and flexibly accompany electrification projects in municipalities to ensure these can happen and continue in the best possible conditions and are embedded in wider development and reform initiatives.

 The initiative for LEAP prominently arose from recommendations by late Kofi Annan's Africa Progress Panel in its flagship report on Energy of 2017 on better electricity governance on the continent.
 LEAP firmly builds on our direct experience in building Transparency International and the multi-stakeholder initiatives Extractive Industries Transparency Initiative (EITI) and the Fisheries Transparency Initiative (FiTI).